 Ernie Atencio is a cultural anthropologist, conservationist, and writer with deep Indo-Hispano roots in northern New Mexico.
 He runs Land & Culture Consulting from his home near Taos and previously spent nine years as executive director of the Taos Land Trust, where he developed a number of innovative and fruitful community partnerships, permanently protected thousands of acres of land, and returned a sacred site to the legal ownership of the Taos Pueblo Tribe.
-Growing up in inner-city Denver, Ernie discovered the larger world—and the land—through an Outward Bound “hoods-in-the-woods” program and has worked throughout the West ever since as a wilderness instructor, park ranger, environmental educator, journalist, and activist.
+Prior to that, Ernie coordinated the Valles Caldera Coalition and worked for other environmental organizations.
+Growing up in inner-city Denver, he discovered the larger world—and the land—through an Outward Bound “hoods-in-the-woods” program and has worked throughout the West ever since as a wilderness instructor, national park ranger, environmental educator, journalist, and activist.